 Ebooks such as kindle and ePUB are becoming more popular as the trends of readers have changed.
-The electronic reading devices have made a big revolution in the publication market.
+Electronic reading devices have made a big revolution in the publication market.

-Genuine testimonials are one of the most important things that an author or publishers can look into before outsourcing their ebook conversion service to any offshore ebook conversion company.
-Testimonials bring trust and knowledge to how the performance, as well as the service of any one company, is.
+Genuine testimonials are one of the most important things that an author or publisher can look into before outsourcing their ebook conversion service to any offshore ebook conversion company.
+Testimonials bring trust and knowledge to how the performance, as well as the service of anyone company, is.

 Following are some things you should ask & keep in mind when selecting your ebook conversion vendor.

 If the website does not have a street address for the business, it means that the company is NOT based in the USA.
 If the company has just the PO box address, it is better to call and find out more about the company to make sure the company is incorporated in the USA.
 Ask for a w-9 form if you are not sure about the company.